 Understand Student Loan Repayment Options

 Student loans can be a significant financial burden.
-Familiarize yourself with the various repayment plans available to you.
+Familiarize yourself with the various repayment plans available to you through Federal Student Aid.

-- Income-Driven Repayment (IDR) Plans: Payments are based on your income and family size.
-These can be very helpful if your post-graduation income is low.
+• Income-Driven Repayment (IDR) Plans: Payments are based on your income and family size.

-- Loan Deferment and Forbearance: These options allow you to temporarily postpone or reduce your payments under specific circumstances.
-Interest may still accrue.
+• Loan Deferment and Forbearance: These options allow you to temporarily postpone payments.

 Conclusion